softwaremill/tracevault/README.md

 export TRACEVAULT_SIGNING_KEY=<output-from-above>
 ```

-For Docker Compose, add it to the server service (see below).
+For Docker Compose, the key is required via the `TRACEVAULT_SIGNING_KEY` env var.
 For production, store it in your secrets manager (Vault, AWS Secrets Manager, etc.) and inject it at deploy time.

 **Backup the key.** If lost, all existing signatures become unverifiable and the chain integrity check will fail.
 The key cannot be recovered from the database.